gloveboxes/AzureSphereClassify/README.md

-# Use Machine Learning and Azure Sphere for predictive maintenance
+# Machine Learning and Azure Sphere for predictive maintenance

 ## Documentation